PostgreSQLPostgreSQL

 Prerequisites

-• Supported PostgreSQL Version: PostgreSQL version 9.4 or higher.
+• PostgreSQL 9.4 or higher.

 Setup

-Supermetal supports two replication types for PostgreSQL sources:
+Supermetal supports two replication types for PostgreSQL sources.

 Data Types Mapping